spatie/laravel-glide/README.md

 ## Usage

-Assuming you've got an image named "kayaks.jpg" in "app/storage/images" (= the default input directory) you can use this code in a blade view.
+Assuming you've got an image named "kayaks.jpg" in "app/storage/images" (= the default input directory) you can use this code in a blade view:

 ```php